Gousto/gousto-kata/README.md

 ## The Rules

-1. Approach this problem any way you like, you can build a RESTful service, a command line app or a UI if you wish.
+Approach this problem any way you like, you can build a RESTful service, a command line app or a simple script.

-2. Spend around 2 hours on this, don't feel you have to rush a solution. **You will not be judged on whether you finish or not**.
-We would much rather you **give us a solution that you are proud of** and feel best displays the type of code you would want to ship into production.
-That said, make sure there is a way to run your app and it does give some sort of output.

-3. Tests are not a hard requirement but are strongly encouraged, if you're not used to testing your code have a go at it anyway.
-It's not that hard to get started with it and we promise it will be a great skill for you to learn.

-4. Add a Read Me file we'd like you to cover three things.

-- How to run your app
-- Explain how you approached the problem, why you've done what you've done and importantly, if this wasn't a 2 hour tech test, what would you do differently?
-- Any other comments for us
+Use whatever language, technology or framework you're most comfortable with to approach the problem.

+Feel free to ask questions and think out loud, we're more interested in seeing how you think and approach the problem than we are a working solution.

+We don't expect for you to complete the exercise in the given time.